Deepfake Generation and Detection: A Benchmark and Survey: Introduction

-$\bullet$ \textbf{Contribution.} In this survey, we comprehensively explore the key technologies and latest advancements in Deepfakes generation and foreign detection.
-We first unify the task definitions (\cref{sec:problem}), provide a comprehensive comparison of datasets and metrics (\cref{sec:dataset_metric}), and discuss the development of related technologies.
-Specifically, we investigate four mainstream deepfake fields: face swapping (\cref{sec:face_swap}), face reenactment (\cref{sec:face_reenactment}), talking face generation (\cref{sec:talking_face_generation}), and facial attribute editing (mainly on multiple editing) (\cref{sec:face_editing}), as well as foreign detection (\cref{sec:foreign_detection}).
-We also analyze the benchmarks and settings for each domain, thoroughly evaluating the latest and influential works published in top-tier conferences/journals (\cref{sec:exp}), especially recent diffusion-based approaches.
-Additionally, we discuss closely related fields, including head swap, face super-resolution, face reconstruction, face inpainting, body animation, portrait style transfer, makeup transfer, and adversarial sample detection.
-Benefiting from the current popularity of AIGC, the research iteration cycle in the deepfake field has been significantly reduced, and we keep updating and discussing the in-submission works in the revised version.
+$\bullet$ \textbf{Contribution.} {In this survey, we comprehensively explore the key technologies and latest advancements in Deepfakes generation and forgery detection.
+We first unify the task definitions (\Sec\ref{sec:problem}), provide a comprehensive comparison of datasets and metrics (\Sec\ref{sec:dataset_metric}), and discuss the development of related technologies.
+Then, we investigate four mainstream deepfake fields, as well as forgery detection (\Sec\ref{sec:method}).
+We also analyze the benchmarks and settings for each domain, thoroughly evaluating the latest and influential works published in top-tier conferences/journals (\Sec\ref{sec:exp}), especially recent diffusion-based approaches.
+Additionally, we discuss closely related fields, including head swapping, face super-resolution, face reconstruction, face inpainting, body animation, portrait style transfer, makeup transfer, and adversarial sample detection. }

-$\bullet$ \textbf{Scope.} This survey primarily focuses on mainstream face-related tasks, including face swapping, face reenactment, talking face generation, facial (multiple) attribute editing, and foreign detection.
-We also cover some related domain tasks in \cref{related_research_domains} and detail specific popular sub-tasks in \cref{sec:specific}.
+$\bullet$ \textbf{Scope.} {This survey primarily focuses on four mainstream face-related tasks and forgery detection.} We also cover some related domain tasks in \Sec\ref{related_research_domains} and detail specific popular sub-tasks in \Sec\ref{sec:specific}.
 Considering the large number of articles (including published and preprints), we mainly include representative and attention-grabbing works.
 In addition, we compare this investigation with recent surveys.
 Sha~\etal~\cite{sha2023deep} only discuss character generation while we cover a more comprehensive range of tasks.
 Compared to works~\cite{mirsky2021creation,liu2023gan,melnik2024face}, our study encompasses a broader range of technical models, particularly the more powerful diffusion-based methods.
 Additionally, we thoroughly discuss the related sub-fields of deepfake generation and detection.